Feedback

 Sheet 25

-click the thumbnail for larger pictures click for hi-res picture
+click the thumbnail for a larger picture

 Although concentrated in the townland of Carrowmore (rather too close to the county town of Sligo for its preservation), there are also passage-tombs in other neighbouring townlands - most of them ruined and looking like portal-tombs.
 The cemetery is dominated by the kerbed tumulus of Misgán Méadbha (Maeve's Cairn, Lump or Pimple) on the summit of Knocknarea: unopened but almost certainly containing a passage-tomb or megalithic kist.
 It is 55 metres in diameter, over 10 metres high and round about it are the remains of several tombs and cairns.

 It was in this area that passage-tombs - and stone circles deriving from their cairn-kerbs - were developed in Ireland, moving East across Ireland and into Britain and Brittany as they got more elaborate.
 The Carrowmore necropolis may have had as many as 80 sepulchres originally; now only 60 can be traced, because of gravel quarrying and other schemes such as municipal dumping to fill in gravel pits!
-They are now protected (from private but not from 'official' damage), and there is (of course) a Visitor Centre.
+They are now protected (from commercial, but not from 'official' damage), and there is (of course) a Visitor Centre.

 The Sligo passage-tombs belong to different periods.
 The earliest are the simple 'boulder-circles' of Carrowmore.

-click the thumbnail for larger pictures click for hi-res picture
+click the thumbnail for larger pictures

 These may be the ancestors of all the stone circles of Atlantic Europe, which enclosed simple small boulder-built chambers.
 Occupying the edge of Carrowmore plateau, these mostly align towards a 'ritual centre', and were not built to impress or be seen from afar.
 A date late in the fifth millennium BC has been established for one of the boulder-chambers, making it the oldest known building in Europe.